Monthly Recurring Revenue (MRR) for subscription businesses

-Although key performance metrics such as your customer retention and subscriber growth rate are important, many would argue that nothing is as vital as Monthly Recurring Revenue–after all, it is what makes the subscription business model so appealing.
+Although key metrics such as your customer retention and subscriber growth rate are important, many would argue that nothing is as vital as Monthly Recurring Revenue–after all, predictable revenue is what makes the subscription business model so appealing.

-Let's dive deeper into this almighty metric so that you can make the most out of your business.
+Let's dive deeper into this almighty metric of your business’s financial health so you can make the most out of every month.

 Why is MRR important for subscription businesses?

-By analyzing key trends, you can make more informed decisions to support the growth of your bottom line.
-This metric allows you to gain insight into:
+By analyzing key trends, you can make more informed business decisions to support the growth of your bottom line.
+This metric allows you to gain valuable insight into:

-• Sales forecasts: MRR can help you see the big picture to make more accurate sales forecasts.
-This is imperative when creating or altering your sales plan for the upcoming months as well as tracking the trends over time.
+Sales forecasts: MRR can help you see the big picture to make more accurate sales forecasts because you can count on the recurring revenue on a monthly basis.
+This is imperative when creating or altering your sales plan for the upcoming months as well as tracking the trends in your predictable revenue stream over time.
 The whole idea here is to measure momentum—especially if you plan on seeking an investor.

 What is Monthly Recurring Revenue?

-MRR stands for Monthly Recurring Revenue, which is all of your recurring revenue normalized into a monthly amount, allowing you to average your pricing plans and billing period into a single, consistent number that you track across time.
+MRR stands for Monthly Recurring Revenue, which is all monthly revenues that recur, allowing you to average your pricing plans and billing period into a single, consistent number that you track across time.

 Here’s a quick video that explains the basics of MRR.